brentvollebregt/nitratine.net/posts/issues-when-using-auto-py-to-exe/post.md

 You most likely think the output should stay visible because you are always using IDLE or an IDE and that's what those tools do.
 Add a statement like `input()` at the end of your script to block execution and wait for you to press enter before closing.

+Alternatively, there may be an error occurring which means you need to follow the debugging steps above.

 ### 'python'/'pip'/'auto-py-to-exe' is not recognised as an internal or external command, operable program or batch file.
 This occurs because the path that these executables are located in is not on your path; thus cmd doesn't know where to look for them.
 You need to add these paths to the PATH environment variable so cmd knows where to look for the executable you are trying to execute.